 - Display name — the label for the filter as it appears on your storefront.

-- Sort — determines whether the option values for the filter are displayed Alphabetically, By option order value, or By item count.
+- Sort — determines whether the option values for the filter are displayed Alphabetically, By option value order, or By item count.

 - Show — the number of filter option values to display (5, 10, or 15).
 If you have more than 15 values in an option, a More link will display to allow customers to show all values.